Dave-team/Knowledge-base/Priorities.md

 ## Social
 I am a social creature.
 I'm interested in others, want to know them better and I enjoy conversation as a way of making potential friendships.
 In one on one conversations, I go deep into topics of interests of both parties and in larger group settings, I want to be part of the conversation and to share my thoughts and experiences because it adds value to everyone involved: people can respond to my thoughts.

+**Prepare things to talk about**
+- What topics do people care about?
+Raise those questions
+- What do people say?
+What would I want to know from that?
+What are peoples experiences with that?
+What is happening in the world lately?
+Did I capture anything new and interesting to share?
+- What is the context of the people in their current life?
+What can I ask about around that?

 **I love and care for my friends**
 I make sure I reach out regularly to my friends.
 I think about them regularly and I aim to meet.
 I show that I care.